Senusret III: Worship

+Clearly, the identities of the Sekhmet and Senusret III are repeatedly juxtaposed.
+The cult of the king after his passing lasted for roughly 3 centuries at South Abydos.

+Burial

 Senusret's pyramid complex was built north-east of the Red Pyramid of Dashur.
 It far surpassed those from the early twelfth dynasty in size, grandeur, and underlying religious conceptions.

-There has been speculation that Senusret was not necessarily buried there, but rather, in his sophisticated funerary complex in Abydos and his pyramid more likely being a cenotaph.
+The complex of pyramids was constructed in 2 phases.
+Originally, it was designed to follow Old Kingdom pyramids which included the structure itself, an eastern pyramid temple, and a stone wall encircling the complex.
+The second phase included an outer brick wall which was surrounded by 6 smaller pyramids for the royal queens.
+There is also an underground gallery with further burials for royal women.
+Here were found the treasures of Sithathor and queen Mereret.
+The final, seventh, pyramid served as the king's ka pyramid with a statue of himself inside for worship.
+There was also a southern temple, however this has since been destroyed.

 Senusret's pyramid is 105 meters square and 78 meters high.
 The total volume was approximately 288,000 cubic meters.
 The pyramid was built of a core of mud bricks.
 They were not made a consistent size implying that standardized moulds were not used.
 The burial chamber was lined with granite.
 Above the vaulted burial chamber was a second relieving chamber that was roofed with five pairs of limestone beams each weighing 30 tons.
 Above this was a third mudbrick vault.

-The pyramid complex included a small mortuary temple and seven smaller pyramids for his queens.
-There is also an underground gallery with further burials for royal women.
-Here were found the treasures of Sithathor and queen Mereret.
-There was also a southern temple, however this has since been destroyed.